 In a crisis, cash grants may be offered to New York families as part of the federal government Emergency Food and Shelter program.
 A matrix of resources are available to address housing, food and energy bills needs.
 It is always better to prevent homelessness and malnutrition if possible.
 Help is directed both to those currently homeless and toward eviction prevention services.

 This program can provide emergency one-time rent payments to prevent evictions and homelessness.
 Those individuals who are already homeless may be provided temporary shelter through a voucher system with area motels or hotels.
+Or community action agencies facilitate short term loans with NY lenders.
 This activity focuses largely on women with children and families.
 Food vouchers for use in a local store may be available from your local community action agency for all qualified residents facing a crisis.

 Housing support is offered for both renters and homeowners.
 Some services available in New York include the following.
 Get help with locating a new permanent home or apartment.
 Emergency rent, mortgage, moving expenses, security deposits, and utility costs may be paid for.
 Some counselors can also offer foreclosure prevention counseling or limited cash for a mortgage payment.
 Also access long term self-sufficiency, which will include assistance with accessing employment, substance abuse treatment, and other federal, state, and local resources

 The New York Section 8 Rental Assistance Program is another option.
 This is a federally funded program administered by public housing authorities and community action agencies.
 It provides housing assistance to qualified, low-income and working poor families.
 The state of NY and federal government program enables families to obtain affordable, decent, safe, and sanitary housing.
 The government vouchers will subsidize a portion of the tenant's monthly rent, and exactly how much will be based on the tenant's income.
 The voucher is paid directly and promptly to the property owner, landlord or manager.